LSZ1987/transport-calculator/README.md

 # transport-calculator

 Small tool to check options of transport.
-This kind of tool I create for my previous work to make my work faster.
+This kind of tool I create in my previous job to make my work faster.